abayomiakinyemi/Getting_Cleaning_Data_Course_Project/CodeBook.md

 + 'test/X_test.txt': Test set.
 + 'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
+The following files are available for the train and test data (as described in 'README.txt' included in the dataset).

 + 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.